- Both burial and cremated remains plots will be allocated on the next available plot basis. There will be no exception to this rule.

 - Ownership of Exclusive Rights must and should be transferred.
 Recommend doing this as soon as owner of plot has deceased as this prevents a delay on any further interments.

 - There can be no more than two owners of any plot.

 - Transfer will be to the next of kin or nominated person by the owner.
 However, if there are many siblings, and only two can own right, the other siblings have to consent to give up their right by way of a “Form of Renunciation”.
-To transfer ownership there are several legal documents depending on the financial situation of the deceased that will need to be provided to the Clerk.
+To transfer ownership there are several legal documents, depending upon the financial situation of the deceased, that will need to be provided to the Parish Clerk.

 Forms of Transfer: